Inference in Opinion Dynamics under Social Pressure: Introduction

 \subsection{Contributions}

-This paper makes the following main contributions: \begin{enumerate} \item We introduce a new self-reinforcing \emph{P\'{o}lya urn}-like model of opinion dynamics where agents hold inherent and declared binary opinions.
-The former are unobservable, while the latter are influenced by social pressure and broadcast on a social network. \item We analyze the setting where the social network is a complete graph.
+This paper makes the following main contributions: \begin{enumerate} \item We introduce a new \emph{interacting P\'{o}lya urn model} of opinion dynamics where agents hold inherent and declared binary opinions.
+The former are not observable, while the latter are influenced by social pressure and broadcast on a social network.
+Naturally, like other mathematical models of opinion dynamics, our model does not capture many of the nuanced cognitive and sociological aspects of the real-world opinion dynamics.
+So, we outline several limitations of our model in \secref{sec:model}.
+Despite these shortcomings, we feel that our model begins to rigorously describe a new phenomenon where agents possess two kinds of opinions. \item We analyze the setting where the social network is a complete graph (for analytical tractability).
 We propose a simple estimator that determines whether there is a large majority of inherent opinions in the population, and when there is no large majority, it asymptotically learns the proportion of agents that have a certain inherent opinion by observing declared opinions over time.
 The existence of a large majority, however, forces the minority to lie, which makes asymptotic estimation impossible.
 In this case, our estimator produces a lower bound on the majority's size. \item When the population does not have a large majority, we also propose an estimator that learns agents' individual inherent opinions by observing their declared ones. \end{enumerate}